python-unsam/Programacion_en_Python_UNSAM/Notas/08_OOP_RL/04_Herencia.md

     # Print it out
     if fmt == 'txt':
-        formatter = tableformat.TextTableFormatter()
+        formateador = tableformat.TextTableFormatter()
     elif fmt == 'csv':
-        formatter = tableformat.CSVTableFormatter()
+        formateador = tableformat.CSVTableFormatter()
     elif fmt == 'html':
-        formatter = tableformat.HTMLTableFormatter()
+        formateador = tableformat.HTMLTableFormatter()
     else:
         raise RuntimeError(f'Unknown format {fmt}')
-    print_informe(informe, formatter)
+    print_informe(informe, formateador)
 ```

-In this code, the user specifies a simplified name such as `'txt'` or
+In this code, the user specifies a simplified nombre such as `'txt'` or
 `'csv'` to pick a format.
 However, is putting a big `if`-statement in
 the `informe_camion()` function like that the best idea?
 It might
 be better to move that code to a general purpose function somewhere
 else.

-In the `tableformat.py` file, add a function `create_formatter(name)`
+In the `tableformat.py` file, add a function `create_formateador(nombre)`
-that allows a user to create a formatter given an output name such as
+that allows a user to create a formateador given an output nombre such as
 `'txt'`, `'csv'`, or `'html'`.
 Modify `informe_camion()` so that it
 looks like this: